telerik/ajax-docs/controls/grid/client-side-programming/gridtableview-object/properties/get_edititems().md

 ##

 Property which retrieves the GridDataItem objects of the current table view that are in edit mode.
-Can be used to traversethe edit items in order to access the inner controls.
+Can be used to traverse the edit items in order to access the inner controls.

 ````ASP.NET
 <telerik:RadGrid RenderMode="Lightweight" ID="RadGrid1" runat="server" AllowPaging="True" CellSpacing="0"